 “Schools who let one criterion, such as a specific disability, automatically determine the placement are likely to be held in violation of federal law.”
 Supreme Court Board of Education v.
 Rowley

 - Inclusion: Answers to Frequently Asked Questions with US Dept of Education Wrightslaw

 Is my child too (fill in the blank) to be included at school?

-SWIFT Schools is a federally funded technical assistance center focused on inclusion with many great resources, including research that shows all students can participate, learn, and excel within grade level general education curriculum.
-Some of that research is highlighted in this SWIFT “All means all” video.
+All students can participate and learn within the general education curriculum.
+SWIFT Schools is a federally funded technical assistance center focused on inclusion with many great resources, Some of that research is highlighted in this SWIFT “All means all” video.

 - Want to see inclusion in practice?
 Check out the SWIFT YouTube Channel.

 - Inclusion is a Civil Right Vanderbilt University